Travelers Championship: A hole-by-hole guide to TPC River Highlands

 The sinewy par-5 13th has always been one of TPC River Highlands' best holes.

-The more exciting of River Highlands' two par 5s starts a thrilling inward stretch of holes where anything can happen.
-A nerve-wracking, slightly elevated tee shot requires golfers to squeeze a slight left-to-right drive between water on the right and white stakes dangerously close to the left side of the fairway, as well as a trio of bunkers.
-The reward for a courageous tee ball is as little as a mid-iron to a green that slopes hard towards a fronting pond.
-It's understandable to send a second shot over the back of the green, but bunkers and sunken short grass leave a scary up-and-over up-and-down.
+The more exciting of River Highlands' two par 5s starts a thrilling stretch run where anything can happen.
+The nerve-wracking, slightly elevated tee shot requires golfers to squeeze a slight left-to-right drive between water on the right and white stakes dangerously close to the left side of the fairway, as well as a trio of bunkers.
+The reward for a courageous tee ball can be as little as a mid-iron to a green that slopes hard towards a fronting pond.
+It is understandable to send a second shot over the back of the green, but bunkers and sunken short grass leave a scary up-and-over up-and-down.

 Hole No. 14 - Par 4, 421 yards